Loading...

 W3 Total Cache General Settings

-• Set Last-Modified Header - The set of the last header change for CSS and JS files should be enabled.
+• Set Last-Modified Header - The setting of the last header change for CSS and JS files should be enabled.

 • Set expires header - The expires header is the expiration time of an entity on the web, whether an HTML document, CSS file, image, etc. The length specified in this header will control how long the entity's cache is valid.